Brymmobaggins/fylo-darktheme-landingPage/README.md

     </nav>
 ```

-Secondly, I created a cascading file **style.css** for styling and link it together `<link rel="stylesheet" href="style.css" />` I navigate [Googlefont] on my brower as it was instructed on the project guide and i searched for [Raleway] and [Opensans]. fortunately, i found them and i embedded the fonts together, copied the link and paste it inside my `<head></head>` tag of my html file.
-After insert the link i moved to back the **styles.css** file, i created a global styling and color variables because it pretty simple to use and i believed it is advanced way of writing css.
+Secondly, I created a cascading file **style.css** for styling and linked to the html file ***index.html** `<link rel="stylesheet" href="style.css" />` I navigates to [Googlefont](https://www.googlefont.com) on my brower as it was instructed on the project guide and i searched for [Raleway](https://fonts.google.com/specimen/Raleway) and [Opensans](https://fonts.google.com/specimen/Open+Sans).

+Fortunately, i found them and i embedded the fonts together, copied the link and pasted it inside my `<head></head>` tag of my html file.
+After insert the link i moved to back the **styles.css** file, i created a global styling and color variables, it pretty simple to use for me and i believed it is advanced way of writing css.

 ```